uaj3/uaj3.github.io/about.md

 ### Contact me

 I’m hoping to use this space to share my thoughts on technology and product strategy, engineering and leadership.
-Please contact me at [unmesh1.jagtap1@gmail.com](mailto:unmesh1.jagtap1@gmail.com)
+Please reach out to [unmesh1.jagtap1@gmail.com](mailto:unmesh1.jagtap1@gmail.com) to share your perspectives or simply say hi!